Ddystopia/rfcs/text/0000-forget-marker-trait.md

 }
 ```

 The library is only taking control flow in between `await` points.
-Here, future is pinned and [Pin]'s [drop guarantee] is met (boxed future remains allocated for `'static`), but clean up cannot run.
+Here, future is pinned and [Pin]'s [drop guarantee] is met (boxed future remains allocated for `'static`), but cleanup cannot run.
 Thus, APIs that require any cleanup for safety can be expressed in `sync` Rust, but not in `async` Rust, making `async` less attractive, as the operating system and other C/C++ libraries *cannot* be used efficiently, ergonomically, and safely.

 [drop guarantee]: https://doc.rust-lang.org/std/pin/#drop-guarantee